massimocaprinali/cloud-foundry-public/depapps.md

 ## Application manifest
 {: #appmanifest}

 Application manifests contain options that are applied to the `**cf push**` command.
-You can use an application manifest to reduce the number of deployment details that you must specify every time that you push an application to {{site.data.keyword.Bluemix_notm}}.
+You can use an application manifest to reduce the number of deployment details that you must specify every time that you push an application to {{site.data.keyword.cloud_notm}}.

 In application manifests, you can specify options such as the number of application instances to create, the amount of memory and disk quota to allocate to applications, and other environment variables for the application.
 You can also use application manifests to automate application deployments.
 The default name of a manifest file is `manifest.yml`.